opencontrol/website/docs/event2016.md

 and to show the developments taking place within the open-source community under the OpenControl project.

-### You're Invited
+## You're Invited

 We invite all **technologists**, **government staff**, **contractors**, **security experts**, **compliance experts**, and others in related regulated fields who are interested in learning about aligning security assessments and authorization with modern, continuous software development and delivery practices.

-### Where
+## Where

 This is a free online video-conference event.
 [Register today!](https://zoom.us/meeting/register/395a70acf379371a66858a512be5123a) You'll receive logistical details by email after registering.
+If you haven't seen an invite to the OpenControl Slack, request an invite [here](https://opencontrol-slack-inviter.herokuapp.com/).
+For any technical difficulties, reach out on Slack, or [send an email to aidan.feldman@gsa.gov, gregelin@govready.com, and mattcupp@govready.com](mailto:aidan.feldman@gsa.gov,gregelin@govready.com,mattcupp@govready.com).

 ## Why Attend